bromite/bromite.github.io/_news/2021-10-16-bromite-v94-released-with-auto-update-feature.md

 This update mechanism is a valid alternative to using [F-Droid](https://www.bromite.org/fdroid) or manually downloading updates.

+Auto updates are enabled by default since version `94.0.4606.109`.

 ---
 [&rarr; Discuss on Hacker News](https://news.ycombinator.com/item?id=28894681)